-6. Being tough on yourself could also be seen as be
+6. Being tough on yourself could also be seen as been kind.

 7. Continue doing what you love

-Another duh moment.
-God bless you pregnancy yoga, but for me personally it's a big fat no!
-I'm educated enough to know how to safely and effectively move my body that I can reap the rewards I love from my fave yoga classes and teachers. (please note: I am ALL for pregnancy yoga for those who wanna little support, gentle movement and sweet QT building with your baby).
-So on that note, stick to what you love* just make sure you are clued up on how to safely modify, make sure you listen to your body and do your research so you feel confident.
-Because a happy mama is a happy buba! *within reason right,we're probs gunna stop kickboxing, being body sculptor or a heavy lifting champ, right?
+God bless you pregnancy yoga, but for me personally it's just too chill.
+I'm educated enough to know how to safely and effectively move my body that I can reap the rewards I love from my fave yoga classes and teachers.
+(Please note: I am ALL for pregnancy yoga for those who wanna little support, gentle movement and sweet QT building with your baby).
+So on that note, stick to what you love.
+Make sure you are clued up on how to safely modify, make sure you listen to your body and do your research so you feel confident.
+Because a happy mama is a happy buba!

-Because pregnant mamas - We are not made of porcelain and we are more capable than we think!
+Pregnant mamas, we are not made of porcelain, we are more capable than we think.